Loicwr/Net/README.md

 The .NET platform has been designed to deliver productivity, performance, security, and reliability.
 It provides automatic memory management via a garbage collector (GC).
 It is type-safe and memory-safe, due to using a GC and strict language compilers.
 It offers concurrency via async/await and Task primitives.
 It includes a large set of libraries that have broad functionality and have been optimized for performance on multiple operating systems and chip architectures.

-.net est une platforme qui est concue pour avoir une meilleure productivité, performance, sécrurité  et fiabilité. elle sert de gestion pour le garbage collector ( la gestion automatique de la mémoire ). il y a un grand nombre de bibliothéque de fonctionnalité et elle est optimiser pour la performance de plusieurs systèmes d'exploitation et d'architectures de puces
+.Net est une plateforme qui est conçue pour avoir une meilleure productivité, performance, sécurité et fiabilité.
+Elle sert de gestion pour le garbage collector ( la gestion automatique de la mémoire). il y a un grand nombre de bibliothèques de fonctionnalités et elles sont optimisées pour la performance de plusieurs systèmes d'exploitation et d'architectures de puces

 ## 2 - Qu’est ce que le Markdown ?